Edvid/New-World-Dedicated-Stat-Program/README.md

 ## Updater's Guide to CCF files (Command Change format)

-### Basics

 When updating nations' stats, this will be done by reading through their posts and judging which stat changes will happen to them this turn.
-The Basic Updater will write down the changes in a speical format.
+The follwing is a guide to the most important stat changes.
+How to do the rest you should be able to extrapolate.

+It all works with a special format dubbed 'Command change format' or ccf for the file name.
+It allows adding, subtracting, setting values of stats, and navigating around the gameStats many objects that keep the stats (it's not all just stats in nation).

 ***Examples:***